fplab/ui-for-pl/src/index.rst

 This is very much a `living document <https://en.wikipedia.org/wiki/Living_document>`_ and community contributions of any size are encouraged.

 .. todo::
-  The compendium includes **Todo items** like these to help guide community contributions.
+  The compendium includes **Todo items** in a box like this one to help guide community contributions.
   However, all manner of contributions are encouraged, including edits to existing text and reorganization efforts.
   You could even just add a new Todo item, even if you don't yet have the bandwidth to discharge it!